mviereck/x11docker/README.md

  - Remove temporary file: `rm /tmp/x11docker`

 ## Simple but insecure alternative
-There is a short and simple but insecure alternative for x11docker.
-It is similar to x11docker option `--hostdisplay`.
+There are short and simple but insecure alternatives for x11docker.
+### Alternative for single applications
+This is similar to x11docker option `--hostdisplay`:
  - Share access to host X server with environment variable `DISPLAY` and X unix socket in `/tmp/.X11-unix`.
  - Allow access with `xhost` for current local user and create a similar container user.
  - Allow shared memory with `--ipc=host` to avoid RAM access failures and rendering glitches due to extension `MIT-SHM`.